jessicq/BaldursGateMods/README.md

       (1) English

-**4. Zakrion - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition - IN PROGRESS**
+**4. Zakrion - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition (released in 2023) - DONE**

+    Available in these languages:

+      (1) English

 Topls/Resources Used:
 1. Audacity by Sourceforge